ema308/ML4IOT_Repo/README.md

 **The ```collect_data```method** <br>
 The ```collect_data``` method reads temperature and humidity data from the dht sensors and computes the current timestamp, so that a time-series dataset can be created.

+## Speech recognition and model optimization
+In the second part of the project that collection isn't simply activated by random speech, but a model is trained to recognize the words "up" and "down" that activate the whole system. <br>

+The model is a lightweight Convolutional Neural Network (CNN) built with Depth-Wise Separable Convolutions (DS-CNN) and designed for efficient keyword spotting on resource-constrained devices.
+It is specifically trained to recognize the words "up" and "down" with high accuracy and efficiency, meeting the constraints of accuracy >99.4%, latency <40 ms, and model size <50 KB. <br>

+In particular, this model returns as output the probabilities for predicting the words "up" and "down".
+By loading the model into the ```VUI``` class, and checking whenever speech is detected if this corresponds to the words "up" or "down", data collection can be enabled and disabled using these specific voice commands.

+**The ```MFCC``` class** <br>
+The model can't work with raw audio data and even using the Spectrogram itslef would be costly in terms of efficiency.
+For this reason we use Mel bins and the Mel Frequency Cepstral Coefficients.

+Mel bins transform the spectrogram into a perceptually meaningful frequency representation.
+MFCC then compress this representation into a compact set of coefficients that capture the essential spectral shape of speech.
+This reduces dimensionality and makes the model more efficient and robust, especially for keyword spotting on edge devices.

+**Model pruning** <br>
+Before deploying the model and using it in the VUI class, we have to make sure the latency and memory constraint can be satisfied.
+This goal is reached by using _unstructured pruning_, which is a technique that consists in removing weigths that have a small value (close to zero) in order to reduce the model size without risking to lose important information.
+In particular, the pruning is performed gradually increasing the number of weights that we remove, to avoid a sudden drop in accuracy.

 ## Results
 The results in terms of accuracy, size, and latency are the following: <br>